aritang/aritang.github.io/content/posts/sleepingbot_technical.md

 When the 16-message cap is hit, the array resets — the bot loses prior context and starts fresh.
 No accounts, no server-side session storage.

+## date-aware post selection

+Posts are loaded with their publication date parsed from frontmatter.
+The Stage 1 title list is formatted as `date | title`, so Claude can factor in recency when the question involves time-sensitive language ("latest," "recent," "newest").
+It returns only the titles; the dates are just context for selection.
+Without this, "what's her latest concert?" would pick by keyword match and return the wrong post.

 ## what the system prompt says

 Three things: role (assistant for the blog, not Ariana), grounding (answer only from provided content; offer email if it's not covered), and tone (crisp, no padding, subtly whimsical).
 That's it.
 No personality scripts.